bkuhlmann/tocer/README.md

 If desired, this gem supports global customization via the `~/.tocerrc` file.
 Order of precedence is determined in the following order (with the last one taking top priority):

-0. Global `~/.tocerrc`.
+0. Global: `~/.tocerrc`.
+0. Local: `<project_root>/.tocerrc`.
-0. CLI option.
-Example: `tocer --generate README.md --label "Custom Label"`
+0. CLI: `tocer --generate . --label "## Custom Label" --whitelist README.md`

-Any setting provided to the CLI during runtime would trump the global setting.
+Any settings provided to the CLI during runtime will trump the global setting.
 The global setting is the weakest of all but great for situations where custom settings should be applied to *all* projects.

 The `~/.tocerrc` uses the following default settings:

     :label: "# Table of Contents"
+    :whitelist: [".md"]

 Each `~/.tocerrc` setting can be configured as follows:

 - `label`: The header label for the table of contents.
 Default: "# Table of Contents".
+- `whitelist`: The list of *included* files.
+Default: ".md".

+There are multiple ways the *whitelist* can be defined.
+Here are some examples:

+    # Use an empty array to include *all* files.
+    :whitelist: []

+    # Use an array of wildcards for groups of files with similar extensions:
+    :whitelist:
+      - .md
+      - .mkd
+      - .markdown

+    # Use a mix of wild cards and relative paths to customized as necessary:
+    :whitelist:
+      - README.md
+      - docs/*.md
+      - .markdown

 # Tests